benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 ## Check which Laravel version you are running on any Laravel version

-Before Laravel blessed us with the `about` command, it was also possible to check your Laravel version like so:
+Before Laravel blessed us with the `about` command, it was also possible to check your project's Laravel version like so:

 ```
 php artisan --version